Last Updated on: 21st November 2023, 10:32 am

 Can Parrots Shed Tears?

-According to Science Focus, a team of researchers looked into how tears worked in various animals, including owls, hawks, tortoises, sea turtles, and macaws.
-The researchers discovered that their tears have remarkable similarities to ours and are made up of water, sodium, calcium, urea, chloride, and proteins.
-They also found that parrot tears have similar electrolyte levels to human tears.
+It was found that their tears have similarities to ours and are made up of water, sodium, calcium, urea, chloride, and proteins.
+Parrot tears have similar electrolyte levels to human tears.

 Do Parrots Have Emotions?

-This isn’t an exhaustive list, as birds communicate their emotions in so many subtle ways.
+This isn’t an exhaustive list because birds communicate their emotions subtly.